kubernetes/kubeadm/README.md

 The purpose of this repo is to aggregate issues filed against the [kubeadm component](https://github.com/kubernetes/kubernetes/tree/master/cmd/kubeadm).

 ## What is Kubeadm ?
-Kubeadm is a tool built to provide best-practice “fast paths” for creating Kubernetes clusters.
-It was designed with the purpose of simplifing creation, configuration, upgrade, downgrade, and teardown of Kubernetes clusters and their components.
-It performs the actions necessary to get a minimum viable cluster up and running with best-practice cluster for each minor version.
-Simplify the user experience and secure the cluster in fatest way.
+Kubeadm is a tool built to provide best-practice "fast paths" for creating Kubernetes clusters.
+It performs the actions necessary to get a minimum viable, secure cluster up and running in a user friendly way.
+Kubeadm's scope is limited to the local node filesystem and the Kubernetes API, and it is intended to be a composable building block of higher level tools.

 ## Common Kubeadm cmdlets